mystor/isolatewindowproxy/README.md

 # Isolating Window Proxies - a pre-proposal

 NOTE: I don't know that much about what terms to use for this document, which means that I will use the wrong or inappropriate terms frequently.

-The idea is that the concept of the WindowProxy and the concept of a "Physical Window" (e.g. a tab within a web browser, or an iframe), and the history which comes with it, should not be tied together.
-We would like to provide some way for a website to perform navigation within the current physical window, but with a fresh window proxy which is unattached to any other windows.
+The idea is that the concept of the WindowProxy and the concept of a Browsing Context, and the history which comes with it, should not be tied together.
+We would like to provide some way for a website to perform navigation within the current browsing context, but with a fresh window proxy which is unattached to any other windows.

 This would allow us to perform the navigation in a different process than the original navigation, as the webpage should be guaranteed to be disconnected from any other webpages.

 I've talked with Luke a bit about this, and we have a proposal for how this could be implemented and how it would interact with history.
 However, it is almost certainly flawed.
 We are looking for feedback as to what would need to change before this can be turned into an actual proposal for the HTML spec, or input as to why this is not a good idea :).

 ## History outside of a window proxy

-This would lift the location where back-forward history is recorded into a Physical Window.
+This would lift the location where back-forward history is recorded into a Browsing Context.
 Effectively, history would be devided into chunks.
 Each chunk of history would have a WindowProxy which represents it.
 WindowProxies which no longer have references to them do not need to be kept alive by the history, and can be discarded, and re-created lazily when required.
-When navigating backwards or forwards between chunks, the WindowProxy used by the Physical Window would be changed to the WindowProxy for that chunk, and the load would occur within that WindowProxy.
+When navigating backwards or forwards between chunks, the WindowProxy used by the browsing context would be changed to the WindowProxy for that chunk, and the load would occur within that WindowProxy.

 ## `<a rel=isolatewindowproxy>`